Building Independence Team Support Worker

 • Individuals with neurodiversity

-• Support to residential/nursing provision where 1:1 support is identified, offering approaches to manage distressed behaviours and falls
+• Support to residential/nursing provision where 1:1 support is identified, including approaches to manage distressed behaviours and falls

-The successful candidates will join a service that prides itself in seeing people achieve their goals and return to independence.
+The successful candidates will join a service that prides itself on helping people achieve their goals and return to independence.

-The candidate will work in a community setting citywide within an individual’s own home to support them to achieve independence, longer-term solutions and aspirations whilst maintaining their privacy and dignity.
+The candidate will work in a community setting citywide within an individual’s own home to support them to achieve independence, longer-term solutions and aspirations while maintaining privacy and dignity.

-The post holder will provide and promote choice and control to the individual which will help them transition to maximum independence through a person-centred approach and partnership working.
+The post holder will provide and promote choice and control to the individual, helping them transition to maximum independence through a person-centred approach and partnership working.

-The post holder will maintain accurate, up to date records and collect data and information to evidence performance around service delivery to ensure achievement of internal and external targets.
+The post holder will maintain accurate, up-to-date records and collect data to evidence performance against service delivery and targets.

-Any further information required please contact Suzanne Wilson (Registered Manager for the Building Independence Team) on 07943827315.
+For further information contact Suzanne Wilson (Registered Manager for the Building Independence Team) on 07943827315.

-Please note this job will be open until Friday 6th June 2025 but this date may be subject to change depending on volume of applications received.
+Please note this job will be open until 2025, but the date may change depending on the volume of applications received.

 About the Candidate